EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Religion/ElementalKings.md

 ### Major Deities

-#### Ashar, Sylph Mother
+#### Ashar, the Sylph Queen
+Ashar is a woman with blueish-grey spectral skin, draped in a long flowing tunic, with four light-blue firefly wings.

 #### Nuhm, the Pygmy Lord
-Nuhm is a gargantuan humanoid with four long arms, grey clay-like skin, a crown of stone shards protruding from the top of its head, and a featureless head with a black hole in the center.
-Nuhm has sacrificed his face to create all the worlds landmasses.
+Nuhm is a gargantuan humanoid with four long arms, grey clay-like skin, a crown of stone shards protruding from the top of its head, and a featureless head with a hole for a face.

 Followers of Nuhm create statues out of stone and clay in its likeness, competing for who has built the larger statue.

-#### Sakhr, Sun Lord
+#### Sakhr, the Sun Lord
+Sakhr is a roaring flame in a humanoid shape with a dark skinned face, eyes that emit sunlight, with a void in the flames where the heart would be.

-#### Qayana, Nymph Queen
+#### Qayana, the Nymph Mother
+Qayana is a voluptuous woman with olive skin, fish scale patches with fins covering her outer thighs and forearms, a long flowing hair made of flowing water, and pearl eyes.

 #### Qmn, the Void
 Qmn is the primordial deity of the void, it envelops the world as it exists beyond the domain of the elemental kings.

+### Minor Deities